buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 1. Implemented body rate control

- - implemented the function `GenerateMotorCommands()`  : lines 74 to 93 in QuadControl.cpp
+ - implemented the function `GenerateMotorCommands()`  : lines 74 to 93 in QuadControl.cpp (student code part)
- - implemented the function `BodyRateControl()` : 123 to 128 in QuadControl.cpp
+ - implemented the function `BodyRateControl()` : 123 to 128 in QuadControl.cpp (student code part)
  - Tuned `kpPQR` in `QuadControlParams.txt` : value set to [90,90, 6]  (vehicle stopped spinning quickly but not overshoot)

 If successful, you should see the rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
 Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
 Also note that some overshoot will happen due to motor dynamics!.